Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 Replace `<YOUR_APP>` in the value of SQUIDEX_API_URL with the name of your app on Squidex.

-Restart the development server to load the environment variables from `.env.local`.
+Next.js only loads data from the `.env.local` file once, when you start the development server.
+To load the environment variables you just created, you have to restart the development server.
 Press the combination `Ctrl/CMD + C` on your terminal to stop the development server, then restart it by running:

 ```bash
 yarn dev
 ```

 You will see a message in the terminal showing that environment variables have been loaded from `.env.local`.
+You can visit the [Environment Variables page of the Next.js documentation](https://nextjs.org/docs/basic-features/environment-variables) to learn more about environment variables in Next.js.
 Now you will proceed to create a helper function that you will use to make GraphQL queries to Squidex.

 Create a `lib` folder in `squidex-blog` and in this `lib` folder, create a `squidex.js` file.
 Add the following contents to the `squidex-blog/lib/squidex.js` file: